 Greens say Mayor should put pressure on Council to meet assessed need for housing

-A new report by the Green Party on Housing in London claims that over four thousand affordable homes are ‘missing’ in Wandsworth borough since 2016.
+A new report by the Green Party on Housing in London claims that over four thousand affordable homes are ‘missing’ from the borough of Wandsworth since 2016.

-The study authored by Sian Berry AM looks at the assessed need across the capital based on the 2017 Strategic Housing Market Assessment (SHMA) which concluded that between 2016 to 2041, developments should be delivering 65 per cent of new homes at affordable tenures.
+The study, authored by London Assembly member Sian Berry, looks at the assessed need across the capital based on the 2017 Strategic Housing Market Assessment (SHMA) which concluded that between 2016 to 2041, developments should be delivering 65 per cent of new homes at affordable tenures.
 Two thirds of these should be at truly affordable.
 Already by this measure Wandsworth is 4,151 short of the homes needed, the fifth highest total in the capital behind only Tower Hamlets, Newham, Ealing and Barnet.